inpsyde/vip-composer-plugin/README.md

 On the structure above only **`composer.json`** and **`config/vip-config.php`** are mandatory, all the other things are optional (and `config/` folder could be renamed to something else, if desired).

-Such a structure could be used for a *monolith* repository that contains all the *things* necessary for the website, but chances are that some (or all) plugins / themes / mu-plugins will be in separate repositories and required via Composer.
-Even in that case there could be some simple mu-plugin / plugin that is located on the same project repository because not worth a separate repository.
+Such a structure could be used for a *monolith* repository that contains all the *things* (themes, plugins, MU plugins) necessary for the website, but chances are that some (or all) plugins / themes / mu-plugins will be located in separate repositories and required via Composer.
+But even in that case there could be some simple mu-plugin / plugin that is located on the same project repository because not worth a separate repository.

-A real-world typical the project folder (which very likely will be kept under version control) would look more like this:
+A real-world typical project folder (which very likely will be kept under version control) would look like this:

 ```
 \-